Skip navigation menu

 what we have done

-• Brought more police foot patrols to District 2.
+• Brought seven-day-a-week police foot patrols to the Marina

-• In the face of budget cuts, protected funding for street cleaning, trash pickup, and park maintenance in our neighborhoods.
+• Protected funding for street cleaning, trash pickup, and park maintenance

 what's Next

-• Strengthening police response to drug activity near schools and playgrounds — it must be swift to protect kids and families.
+• Stronger police response to drug activity near schools and playgrounds

-• More trash cans and security technology so every neighborhood is safe and welcoming.
+• More trash cans and security technology across every neighborhood

 Announcement photo